EMDR Therapy: Treatment For Trauma, Anxiety, And PTSD In The UK

 Exploring the option of online therapy

-For people in the UK who are looking for other ways to receive therapy, a 100% online therapy platform like BetterHelp may be worth considering.
+For people in the UK who are looking for other ways to receive therapy, an online therapy platform like BetterHelp may be worth considering.
 BetterHelp partners with thousands of professional therapists in the UK and matches you with the provider according to your needs and preferences, as outlined in a simple questionnaire.
-Many people find the ability to attend sessions remotely from anywhere with an internet connection to be convenient.
+Many people find the ability to attend sessions from anywhere with an internet connection to be convenient.
 The option to switch providers at any time, for any reason, at no extra cost, can also be helpful.

 Is EMDR still controversial?

-Why is EMDR so expensive?
+Why is EMDR therapy so expensive?

 Is EMDR ever covered by insurance?